Data governance: Data governance drivers

 While data governance initiatives can be driven by a desire to improve data quality, they are often driven by C-level leaders responding to external regulations.
-In a recent report conducted by the CIO WaterCooler community, 54% stated the key driver was efficiencies in processes; 39% - regulatory requirements; and only 7% customer service.
+In a 2017 report conducted by the CIO WaterCooler community, 54% stated the key driver was efficiencies in processes; 39% - regulatory requirements; and only 7% customer service.
 Examples of these regulations include Sarbanes–Oxley Act, Basel I, Basel II, HIPAA, GDPR, cGMP, and a number of data privacy regulations.
 To achieve compliance with these regulations, business processes and controls require formal management processes to govern the data subject to these regulations.
-Successful programs identify drivers meaningful to both supervisory and executive leadership.
+Successful programs identify drivers that are meaningful to both supervisory and executive leadership.

 Common themes among the external regulations center on the need to manage risk.
 The risks can be financial misstatement, inadvertent release of sensitive data, or poor data quality for key decisions.
 Methods to manage these risks vary from industry to industry.
 Examples of commonly referenced best practices and guidelines include COBIT, ISO/IEC 38500, and others.
-The proliferation of regulations and standards creates challenges for data governance professionals, particularly when multiple regulations overlap the data being managed.
-Organizations often launch data governance initiatives to address these challenges.

 Data governance initiatives (Dimensions)

 Data governance initiatives improve the quality of data by assigning a team responsible for data's accuracy, completeness, consistency, timeliness, validity, and uniqueness.
 This team usually consists of executive leadership, project management, line-of-business managers, and data stewards.
-The team usually employs some form of methodology for tracking and improving enterprise data, such as Six Sigma, and tools for data mapping, profiling, cleansing, and monitoring data.
+The team usually employs a methodology for tracking and improving enterprise data, such as Six Sigma, and tools for data mapping, profiling, cleansing, and monitoring data.

 Data governance initiatives may be aimed at achieving a number of objectives including offering better visibility to internal and external customers (such as supply chain management), compliance with regulatory law, improving operations after rapid company growth or corporate mergers, or to aid the efficiency of enterprise knowledge workers by reducing confusion and error and increasing their scope of knowledge.
-Many data governance initiatives are also inspired by past attempts to fix information quality at the departmental level, leading to incongruent and redundant data quality processes.
-Most large companies have many applications and databases that can not easily share information.
-Therefore, knowledge workers within large organizations often do not have access to the data they need to best do their jobs.
+Many data governance initiatives are also inspired by past attempts to fix information quality at the departmental level, which can lead to incongruent and redundant data quality processes.
+Most large companies have many applications and databases that cannot easily share information.
+Therefore, knowledge workers within large organizations may not have access to the data they need to do their jobs effectively.
 When they do have access to the data, the data quality may be poor.
 By setting up a data governance practice or corporate data authority (individual or area responsible for determining how to proceed, in the best interest of the business, when a data issue arises), these problems can be mitigated.